vmdanilov/TextFlow/README.md

 - Sort Lines in Descending Order
 - Unordered List
 - Ordered List
-- Copy to Clipboard\*
+- Copy to Clipboard†

-Note: by default, TextFlow removes any formatting from the text.
+\* – Or Text Expansion, specify your substitutions in * > System Preferences > Keyboard > Text*.

-\* – Some contenteditable fields in browsers ignore TextFlow output and paste from Clipboard.
+† – Some contenteditable fields in browsers ignore TextFlow output and paste from Clipboard.
 Include this option to fix the issue.

 ## Install